sanjaybora04/CustomAiAssistant/readme.md

     * **Responses** :- You can enter multiple responses and responses will be chosen randomely from the list.

     * After you have configured intents.json just run train.py from chatbot folder and the training process will start
-    * After training is finished your assistant is ready to be used
+    * After training is finished your assistant is all set to rock!!
   * ### For customising modules :-

     * For adding custom modules first you have to configure intents.json as mentioned(but inside responses you have to enter "module" to use the command to fire a module) as shown in image below